Blog/Hexarelin Dosage Guide: Protocols

 Hexarelin to Ipamorelin Transition

-The most widely used long-term GH optimization strategy.
-Use hexarelin for a 4-6 week blast to achieve rapid GH elevation, then transition to ipamorelin for 12-16 weeks of sustained maintenance.
+This is the most widely used long-term GH optimization strategy.
+You run hexarelin for a 4 to 6 week blast to achieve rapid GH elevation, then transition to ipamorelin for 12 to 16 weeks of sustained maintenance.

 Ipamorelin produces cleaner GH release with no cortisol or prolactin elevation and virtually no desensitization.
 It is less potent per injection but can be used indefinitely.

-Transition protocol: Complete hexarelin cycle.
-Start ipamorelin (200-300 mcg, 1-2x daily) on the first day of the hexarelin off-cycle.
+Transition protocol: Complete your hexarelin cycle.
+Start ipamorelin (200 to 300 mcg, 1 to 2x daily) on the first day of your hexarelin off-cycle.
 Ipamorelin uses the same GHS-R1a receptor but with lower affinity, allowing the receptor to recover from hexarelin's intense stimulation while still producing moderate GH output.

 Use our CJC-1295 + Ipamorelin calculator for the maintenance phase dosing.